 Step #3: Prepare a BIA report to aid business continuity and disaster recovery

 Once the information gathering and analysis phase is complete, it’s time to prepare a business impact analysis report.
-The most important deliverable resulting from your business impact analysis, the BIA report will allow you to communicate your findings and recommendations to senior management, as well as guide the development of your business continuity plan.
+This report will allow you to communicate your findings and recommendations to senior management, as well as guide the development of your business continuity plan.

 If there is a critical production process that needs to be up and running within 24 hours, but your current resources can only get it operational within 48 hours, for example, be sure to address it and outline resource requirements in the BIA report.